davidjbuchanan/MS4-LiveStrong/README.md

 ### Remote Deployment

 This site is currently deployed on [Heroku](https://www.heroku.com/) using the **master** branch on GitHub.
-To implement this project on Heroku, the following steps were taken:
+To implement this project on Heroku,the following steps were taken:

-1. Created a **requirements.txt** file so Heroku can install the required dependencies to run the app.
+1. Create a **requirements.txt** file so Heroku can install the required dependencies to run the app.
     - `pip3 freeze --local > requirements.txt` add a `sudo` prefix if you do not have admin. rights to your IDE
     - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt).